How to Make Sure Your Roof is Ready for Winter

 Inspect the flat roof

 Flat roofs have a bit of a bad reputation but many of the modern materials are a lot tougher than previous generations.
-We offer DuoPly flat roof systems, as well as hot melt felt and asphalt, all of which can withstand much of what winter throws.
+We offer DuoPly flat roof systems, as well as Torch on felt and asphalt, all of which can withstand much of what winter throws.